common-workflow-language/cwl-v1.2/concepts.md

 The generic execution sequence of a CWL process (including workflows and command line line tools) is as follows.

-1. Load, process and validate a CWL document, yielding a process object.
+1. Load, process and validate a CWL document, yielding one or more process objects.
-2. Load input object.
+1. Load input object.
+1. If there are multiple process objects (due to [`$graph`](SchemaSalad.html#Document_graph)) and which process object to start with is not specified in the input object (via a [`cwl:tool`](#Executing_CWL_documents_as_scripts) entry) or by any other means (like a URL fragment) then choose the process with the `id` of "#main".
-3. Validate the input object against the `inputs` schema for the process.
+1. Validate the input object against the `inputs` schema for the process.
-4. Validate process requirements are met.
+1. Validate process requirements are met.
-5. Perform any further setup required by the specific process type.
+1. Perform any further setup required by the specific process type.
-6. Execute the process.
+1. Execute the process.
-7. Capture results of process execution into the output object.
+1. Capture results of process execution into the output object.
-8. Validate the output object against the `outputs` schema for the process.
+1. Validate the output object against the `outputs` schema for the process.
-9. Report the output object to the process caller.
+1. Report the output object to the process caller.

 ## Requirements and hints